 The vibrant design and technology department hums with creativity and activity during the academic day.
 It also proves very popular with our pupils as one of our many, successful extra-curricular activities.

-The fact that over 100 children at Pembroke House take music extras is a credit to our lively, busy, happy music department.
+The fact that over 160 children at Pembroke House take music extras is a credit to our lively, busy and happy music department.

 Timetable of lessons: Lessons are taught individually for a fixed number of weeks each term on a rotational timetable.
 Year 8 students and those on learning support will be taught either after school, during study periods or at break times.
-Students who have lessons during teaching time will miss only one part of one subject lesson per term.
 Those students who learn more than one instrument will have one lesson on a rotational basis and one in an extra-curricular time slot.
-Timetables will be issued to students prior to the start of term.
-They will also be put on the school web site, displayed outside teaching areas and sent to class teachers and tutors.

-Concerts, Choirs and Bands: When the tutor feels that a student is of sufficient ability they are encouraged to join the school choirs, junior or senior jazz bands, ensembles or take part in the various musical concerts held at the school or in conjunction with other Preparatory schools in the region.
+Concerts, Choirs and Bands: When the student is of sufficient ability they are encouraged to join the school choirs and instrumental ensembles or take part in the various musical concerts held at the school or in conjunction with other Preparatory schools in the region.

 Ensemble playing has tremendous value, offering students opportunities to achieve their maximum potential whilst at the same time enriching the life of the school.

 Selection of instruments and ownership: Students are assessed to ascertain their aptitude and physical suitability for an instrument.
-Beginners will have the opportunity to try a variety of instruments and will be advised what instrument they might suit.
+Beginners will have the opportunity to try a variety of instruments and will be advised what instrument suits them best.

-Once students have chosen their instrument, they will be assigned a tutor.
-Their progress is recorded each lesson and their progress cards kept by the Director of music.
-They are encouraged to practice, and once they are established it is recommended that parents buy them their own instrument so they can also practice at home.
+Once students have chosen their instrument, they will be assigned a teacher.
+Their progress is recorded each lesson.
+They are encouraged to practise, and once they are established it is recommended that parents buy them their own instrument so they can also practice at home.